-Acasta is a small company with the directors closely involved in all key aspects of the business.
-The Company does however write multiple lines of business in serval jurisdictions.
+FHGL and AEICL are small companies with the directors closely involved in all key aspects of the business.
+AEICL does however write multiple lines of business in serval jurisdictions.
 The majority of business is concentrated around a small number of intermediaries.
 The systems of governance have therefore been established taking due account of the principle of proportionality, being appropriate to the size, nature and scale of the operations.

-The Board has in place a process of regularly evaluating the effectiveness of the systems of governance.
+The AEICL Board has in place a process of regularly evaluating the effectiveness of the systems of governance.
 In addition, governance falls within the remit of both internal and external audit and the risk management function continuously assesses relevant legislation, guidance, advice and best practice to ensure that the systems of governance are updated and maintained at all times.